Renaming a table in Snowflake is a common and easy task to undertake by using the alter table

-command, here is the simplest example of how to rename a table:
+Here is the simplest possible example of how to do so:

 When renaming a table, there are two things to keep in mind: